 The Protestant Reformation began whem Martin Luther posted his 95 Theses on the door of the Witttenburg church.
 Luther did not intend to create a new church, let alone hindreds of new churches.
 He wanted to reform the existing chutch.
 But he set in motion a theolical tiudal wave.
 Once individuals began reading the Bible themselves all kinds of ideas emerged and the Reformation put them beyond the control of the Church hierarchy and its Inquisition.
 As a result, many different theological trends among Protestants.
 Today there are so many Protestant Churches that it is difficult to even count them.
 But there were many different theological trends among Protestants.
 Luther's reformed rapidly morphed into many different nominations.
 This was inevitable as he and the other early bProtestants focused so intensely on reading the Bible and self study.
 This led to many different conclusions on Christianity.
 The splintering of Protestahntism is of more than theological importance.
 It was centralm in the development of democracy.
 Although not at first recognized, looking back it is obvious if an individual had the ability to make personal decesions on matters as important as religion, he also was capable of making decesions in the political realm.
 It is no accident that democracy arose first in Protestant Europe and North America.
 Democracy reqquired a revolution to appear in Catholic Europe--the French Revolution.
 There are so many Protestant Churches that it is difficult to even count them.
 There are of course substantial differences among countries as to the importance of these groups.
 More Protestant churches exist in America because of the level of religious freedom there especially after the doctrine was enshirned in the First Amendment of the Constitution.
 There are some Protestant Churches, however, of particular importance.
 We have begun to develop information about some of the more important denominations.

 Anabaptists are name from the Greek ανα, neaning again or twice.
 It means bring baptized again or twice--essentially revaptized.
 Anabaptists are one of the many radical Protestant sects that developed during the Reformation (16th century).
 The Anabaptists rejected many conventional Christian practices besides baptism, including the wearing of vwedding bands, taking oaths, and many aspects of participating in civil society.
 The sacraments were at the heart of the Reformation and the division between Catholics and Protestants.
 Baptism was, however, a sacrament accepted by both mainstream Catholics and Protestants.
 Many saw questioning the baptism of infants as heresy.
 Anabaptists saw baptism as something which should take place when the individual was an adult and able to understand the commitment being made.
 Thus the Anabaptists were arguably the most persecuted group in Europe.
 During the Reformation and religious wars (16th-17th century), the Anabaptists suffered terrible persecution from both Catholics and Protestants.
 And because they questioned many aspects of civil authority, non-relogious based supresion by Govermental authorities also occurred.
 The Anabaptists which survived into the modern age were primarily the communal groups: Amish, Hutterites, and Mennonites.
+This consideration of Christian denominations is more complicated in than one might think at first.
+Some of the Middle Eastern deminainations, for example, are associated with the Catholic Church.
+And the Evabgelicals cut across mostly Protestant religions.

 The Anglican Church was founded by King Henry VIII.
 Henry at first was a devout follower and supporter of the Catholic Chufch znd papacy in the early phase of the Reformation.
 This changed wshen he sought to divorce his wife, the Spanish Princess Catherine, so he could marry the beautiful and young Ann Bolen.
 Hardly the most inspiring creation for what was to become a great Church.
 There were other issues, including finances.
 Henry became concerned about English Church wealth being sent to Rome.
 The papavy supported Spain which with its large fleet was a threat to England.
 (This threat would materialize during the reign of Henry's daughter Elizabeth with the Spanish Armada.)
 Also the rich monastaries scattered throughout England were tempting targets.
 The Church of England which emerged was the first Church of what is today known as the Anglican Communion.
 Other national churches such as the Church of Scotland belong to the Calvinist trafition.
 The Anglican Church in America is known as the Episcopalian Church, this related to the system of government by bishops (episcopal system).
 Anglican churches exist in all of the former British colonies.
 The head of the Anglican Communion is the Archbishop of Canterbury, although his authority is in no way comparable to the pope.
 The Anglican Church with its priests and formal ritual is the Protestant denomination closest to that of the Roman Catholic Church.
 And Christians seeking unity have discussed reunion.
 In recent years the Anglican church has entered into a great debate over the role of women.
 Many of the churches in Britain's former colonies are more conservative than the more liberal English church.